Victor Asal, Co-Director

 Visit Faculty Webpage

-R. Karl Rethemeyer is Associate Professor of Public Administration and Policy and Chair of the Department of Public Administration and Policy at the Rockefeller College of Public Affairs & Policy, University at Albany - SUNY.
+R. Karl Rethemeyer currently serves as Interim Dean of the Rockefeller College of Public Affairs & Policy, University at Albany - SUNY.
 Dr. Rethemeyer’s primary research interest is in social networks, their impact on social, political, and policy processes, and the methods used to study such networks.
 A graduate of Harvard University’s John F. Kennedy School of Government, Dr. Rethemeyer has presented work at numerous conferences, including the Academy of Management (AOM), American Political Science Association (ASPA), Association of Public Policy Analysis and Management (APPAM), and the National Association of Schools of Public Affairs and Administration (NASPAA).
 Dr. Rethemeyer has work published and forthcoming in the Journal of Policy Analysis and Management (JPAM), Public Administration Review (PAR), the Journal of Public Administration Research and Theory (JPART), the International Public Management Journal (IPMJ), the Journal of Politics (JOP), Conflict Management and Peace Science (CMPS), and the Journal of Security Education (JSE).

 Brian Nussbaum, Associate Researcher